ideas-productivity/ideas-productivity.github.io/resources/events.md

 title: "Events"

 ---
-Events organized by the IDEAS Productivity project are organized into several series, some of which are ongoing, others of which may have concluded.
+Events organized by the IDEAS Productivity project are organized into several series.
 Select a series to see events in that particular series.
-Scroll down for the complete list of upcoming events and a link to past events and concluded series.
+Scroll down for the complete lists of [upcoming](#upcoming-events) and [past](#past-events) events.

-{% include_relative ongoing-series %}
+{% include_relative series-teaser %}

 <!-- Event List -->

+{% include _events/events-list.html
+    title = "Upcoming events" %}

-{% include _events/events-list.html %}
+{% 	include _events/events-list.html past=true
-{% include text-biglink.html blurb = 'See past events and concluded series' url = '/resources/past-events' pushleft = 'TRUE'
-%}
+    title = "Past events" %}